Skip to Content

 Normally a 2.1 Honours degree in Mathematics, Statistics, or Computer Science or a closely related discipline, or equivalent qualification acceptable to the University.

-Applicants with a minimum 2.2 Honours degree in a cognate discipline, a 2.1 Honours degree in a non-cognate discipline, or who have not yet completed their degree, will be required to pass an aptitude test.
+Applicants with a minimum 2.2 Honours degree in a cognate discipline, a 2.1 Honours degree in a non-cognate discipline, or who have not yet completed their degree, will be considered on a case-by-case basis.

-Please note the closing date for MSc Data Analytics for September 2023 entry is 31st March 2023 at 4pm.
+Please note the closing date for MSc Data Analytics for September 2026 entry is 30 June.
 Applications received after this date and time will be regarded as LATE and will be considered only if vacancies exist when all applications received by this date and time have been processed.

 Please note: a deposit will be required to secure a place.